-The McNeese State University Banners Cultural Series is annually supported by donations from area corporate sponsors.
+The McNeese State University Banners Cultural Season is annually supported by donations from area corporate sponsors.
 Knight Media Printing Inc. has donated $5,000 to Banners.
 On hand for the donation are, from left, Patricia Prudhomme, Banners director, Chris Ehlers, KMI chief operating officer, and Chuck Ehlers, KMI president and CEO.

 Registration for the fall semester at McNeese State University is currently underway through Aug.
 19. The fall class schedule is available online at www.mcneese.edu/schedule and all students should see an adviser, if required, to get their alternate PINS prior to registration.
 Aug.
 5 is the deadline to apply for admission to McNeese for regular fall registration.
 Classes begin Aug.
 26 and students can go online to www.mcneese.edu and click on the "Current Students" tab and then select Banner Self-Service under Registration to begin the registration process.
 For more information about fall registration, contact the Registrar's Office at 337-475-5356 or 1-800-622-3352, ext.
 5356.

 Heather Ryan Kelley, professor of art at McNeese State University, has artwork included in the 10th Anniversary Art Melt Invitational exhibition in the Louisiana State University Museum of Art.

 Meghan Fleming, McNeese State University associate professor of art, has an exhibition titled "Fluid Land: Cartographic Drawings of a Southwest Louisiana Landscape," opening at Art Associates Gallery in the Central School Arts & Humanities Center.

 The Governor's Program for Gifted Children- a seven-week summer residential program on the McNeese State University campus - will present two theatre productions and a concert July 24-27 as part of its closing activities.